Regd.No.: 126198/071/072

 Day 1 : Arrive in Kathmandu received by Team Himalaya staff.

-On arrival meet our TH staff for courtesy transfer to respective hotels in the heart of Kathmandu at Thamel area, an interesting place for shopping and having meals in one of the many world class restaurants, pubs and bakery.
-Our guide will inform on details regarding trek from Beni to Lower Dollop.
+On arrival meet our TH staff for a courtesy transfer to respective hotels in the heart of Kathmandu at the Thamel area, an interesting place for shopping and having meals in one of the many world-class restaurants, pubs, and bakeries.
+Our guide will inform you of details regarding the trek from Beni to Lower Dollop.

 Food